 When choosing the best generator for your needs, the first thing you need to know is what size generator you want to buy.
 That means you need to understand how much power you need.
 Your refrigerator may only need 700 watts to run, but what happens when it needs 2100 watts of startup power?
 Pay attention to the startup watts required to run the equipment you intend to connect to the generator as well as the “running watts” you require once everything is going.

-The other side of the conversation is what type of outlets you need.
+The other side of the conversation when buying a portable generator involves what type of outlets you need.
 Smaller inverter generators will usually have a couple of 120V AC outlets and maybe a couple of USB ports.
 Once you get up to 4000 watts, you’ll start seeing 240V plugs show up along with more 120V outlets.
 If you’re thinking about having an electrician wire your generator directly into your panel, you’ll need a 240V plug.
-Since you’re using your generator outside, look for one that has GFCI protected outlets.
+Since you’re using your generator outside, look for one that has GFCI-protected outlets.

 If you expect to run electronic equipment such as laptops or lab equipment, the waveform is significant.
 In general, you need a total harmonic distortion of less than 6% to avoid damaging electrical circuits.
 Often referred to as “clean power” or “pure sine wave”, it’s a more stable and predictable level of voltage.
 Pure sine wave generators tend to be more expensive and are found on lower-watt units.